Israeli parliament votes to hold new elections in September | DW | 29.05.2019

 Israeli lawmakers have voted in favor of dissolving parliament following Prime Minister Benjamin Netanyhau's failure to form a coalition government.
-The motion could lead to a second Israeli election this year.
+The move comes after weeks of difficult negotiations.

-Israel's parliament, the Knesset, on Wednesday approved a preliminary vote to dissolve itself after Prime Minister Benjamin Netanyahu failed to establish a majority coalition by a midnight deadline.
+Israel's parliament, the Knesset, has approved a preliminary vote to dissolve itself after Prime Minister Benjamin Netanyahu failed to establish a majority coalition by a midnight deadline.

 The motion passed late Wednesday 74 to 45, the second of three required votes to pass the motion.
 The final vote was scheduled for early Thursday.

-Netanyahu appeared to have secured a record fifth term as prime minister after his Lukid party won 35 of the Knesset's 120 seats in Israel's April 9 elections.
-However, he failed to establish a parliamentary majority before Wednesday's deadline.
+Netanyahu appeared to have secured a record fifth term as prime minister after his Likud party won 35 of the Knesset's 120 seats in Israel's April 9 election.
+However, he failed to establish a parliamentary majority after weeks of difficult negotiations with far-right groups.

-Procedure now calls for Israeli President Reuven Rivlii to let another member of the Knesset, either from Netanyahu's Likud party or from the opposition, to try and form a majority coalition.

-But the passing of Wednesday's motion could lead Israel to hold a second election in September.

 dv/cmk (AFP, AP, dpa, Reuters)